miahj1/miahj1.github.io/_posts/2023-08-04-drawbacks-macbook.md

 txt file.
 The method that I rely on the most to overcome this oversight is to enter this command in the terminal:
 <strong>your text > filename.ext</strong>.
 The `>` output operator will transfer the text into the new file you’re creating--it’s not
 really a blank file since we populated it with text.
 [Path Finder](https://www.cocoatech.io) lets you do this quite easily; you’ll need deep pockets for that.
+While researching for this article, I found a free application that adds that feature into finder, [New File Menu Lite](https://apps.apple.com/app/new-file-menu-free/id1066302071).

 ## 3. Copying and Pasting Files isn’t a Feature
 Finder doesn’t have the feature to copy and paste files.
 The alternative is to duplicate the file by pressing `CMD D`